Mpshm/Mpshm/AboutMe.md

-- ∫ Hey It's Mp :)
+- ∫ Hey dude It's Mp :)
-- ∫ I know Py an C++ and I'm learning Java and Js
+- ∫ I know Py an C++ and I'm learning Java and Django.
-- ∫ + I'm intrested in py and Data-Science.
+- ∫ I'm also intrested in Data-Science and DiscordBots with py.
 - ∫ Currently working on a project with Rep2 team.

 <!---